Soniaranvir/iPhone_data_analysis/README.md

 # iPhone Data Analysis Project

-## 📖 Project Overview
+## 📖Project Overview
-This project is a comprehensive analysis of iPhone product data aimed at exploring pricing trends, customer ratings, and other key metrics.
-It provides insights into the range of iPhones available on Flipkart, including their specifications, ratings, and discounts, enabling a better understanding of consumer behavior and product positioning.

-The dataset contains various attributes such as product names, URLs, brand, sale price, MRP, discount percentages, star ratings, RAM, and the number of reviews and ratings.
-Using Python and its data analysis libraries, we conducted a series of explorations and drew meaningful insights from the data.
+This project involves the analysis of iPhone products data from Flipkart to gain insights into various product features, prices, ratings, and discounts.
+The dataset includes information about different iPhone models, including product names, sale prices, MRP (Maximum Retail Price), discount percentages, number of ratings and reviews, RAM specifications, and star ratings.

+The objective of this analysis is to explore trends such as the price distribution, rating distribution, and discounts across different iPhone models.
+It also includes visualizations of key metrics to provide a better understanding of how these factors correlate with each other.

 ## 🎯 Objectives
-Understand Product Pricing: Identify the price range of iPhones, including the highest and lowest-priced models.
+- Understand Product Pricing: Identify the price range of iPhones, including the highest and lowest-priced models.
-Discover Customer Preferences: Analyze ratings and reviews to understand customer satisfaction.
+- Discover Customer Preferences: Analyze ratings and reviews to understand customer satisfaction.
-Explore Discount Trends: Study the discounts applied to different iPhone models.
+- Explore Discount Trends: Study the discounts applied to different iPhone models.
-Gain Insights for Decision-Making: Provide actionable insights for customers and businesses, such as identifying models under a specific price point or with high ratings.
+- Gain Insights for Decision-Making: Provide actionable insights for customers and businesses, such as identifying models under a specific price point or with high ratings.

-📂 Dataset
+## 📂 Dataset

-## The dataset includes the following columns:
+The dataset (apple_products.csv) contains the following columns:

-Product Name: The name of the iPhone model.
+Product Name: Name of the iPhone product.
-Product URL: The URL for the product on Flipkart.
+Product URL: URL for purchasing the product.
-Brand: Brand name (Apple).
+Brand: Brand of the product (Apple).
-Sale Price: Current selling price.
+Sale Price: Current sale price of the product.
-MRP: Maximum retail price.
+MRP: Maximum Retail Price of the product.
-Discount Percentage: The percentage of discount applied.
+Discount Percentage: Percentage of discount offered.
-Number of Ratings: Total customer ratings received.
+Number of Ratings: Number of ratings the product has received.
-Number of Reviews: Total customer reviews received.
+Number of Reviews: Number of reviews the product has received.
 UPC: Unique product code.
-Star Rating: Average customer star rating.
+Star Rating: Average star rating of the product.
-RAM: RAM size of the product.
+RAM: RAM specification of the product.
+Data Analysis & Visualizations

+## Data Cleaning & Exploration:
+The dataset contains 62 entries for various iPhone products.
+The analysis includes cleaning the data to filter out irrelevant or missing values, as well as identifying the range of MRP values.

 ## 🔍 Key Insights
-Price Range: iPhone models in the dataset range from ₹39,900 (iPhone SE) to ₹1,49,900 (iPhone 12 Pro, 512 GB).
+*Price Range: iPhone models in the dataset range from ₹39,900 (iPhone SE) to ₹1,49,900 (iPhone 12 Pro, 512 GB).
-Best Discount: The iPhone SE (64 GB) offers a 24% discount, making it one of the most affordable models in the dataset.
+*Best Discount: The iPhone SE (64 GB) offers a 24% discount, making it one of the most affordable models in the dataset.
-High-End Models: Premium models like the iPhone 12 Pro Max and iPhone 11 Pro Max dominate the upper price range, starting at ₹1,00,000.
+*High-End Models: Premium models like the iPhone 12 Pro Max and iPhone 11 Pro Max dominate the upper price range, starting at ₹1,00,000.
-Customer Ratings: Most iPhones have ratings above 4.5, indicating high customer satisfaction across the board.
+*Customer Ratings: Most iPhones have ratings above 4.5, indicating high customer satisfaction across the board.

+## Steps:
+Data Import: The dataset is read into a pandas DataFrame from a CSV file.
+Data Cleaning: We explore the dataset by checking for missing values and counting entries for each column.
+Exploratory Data Analysis (EDA):
+We identify the maximum and minimum values in the "MRP" column.
+Filter and analyze products with MRP under ₹50,000 and above ₹100,000.
+Visualizations:
+Price Distribution: Histogram to show the distribution of sale prices across the products.
+Discount Analysis: Scatter plot comparing the discount percentage against MRP.
+Rating Analysis: A bar chart of the distribution of star ratings.
+RAM Distribution: A bar plot for RAM configurations across products.

+## Visualizations:
+Price Distribution: A histogram of sale prices to visualize the price range and distribution of the iPhones.
+Discount Percentage vs. MRP: A scatter plot to analyze how the discount percentage correlates with the original MRP.
+Star Ratings Distribution: A count plot showing the distribution of star ratings across the products.
+RAM Distribution: A bar plot to see how many products have specific RAM configurations.

 ## 🛠️ Tools & Techniques
 Python Libraries: